ricca509/ricca509.github.io/content/resume/experience/trainline-senior.md

 - Worked across our projects with micro/macro refactorings to increase code quality and encourage reusability
 - Worked alongside the HR hiring team to create a better hiring process (tech tests/on site interviews and whiteboard tests) that would fit our increased need in high quality developers

-This resulted in a happier team and more frequent/better releases.
+This resulted in more frequent/better releases.